shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 Note that a shader in GLSL 1.00 is still fully supported in a WebGL 2 context.
 It's only the GLSL 3.00 ES grammar that doesn't have backwards compatibility with GLSL 1.00.
-Only when a `#version 300 es` tag is added at the top of the shaders will the GLSL 3.00 ES version turned on.
+Only when a `#version 300 es` tag is added at the top of the shaders will the GLSL 3.00 ES version be turned on.

 We will quickly list here a bunch of new features and new built-in functions in GLSL 3.00 ES.

 * Layout qualifiers

-Vertex shader inputs can now be declared with layout qualifiers to explicitly bind the location in the shader source without requiring making `gl.getAttribLocation` calls, like this:
+Vertex shader inputs can now be declared with layout qualifiers to explicitly bind the location in the shader source without requiring making `gl.getAttribLocation` calls.
+These are declared like this:

 ```GLSL
 #version 300 es